schirp/rwstats/README.md

 ```

 ## Metadata
-`oneChar` contains the frequency of single Chinese characters
+`oneChar` contains the frequency of single Chinese characters.
 `twoChar` `threeChar` `fourChar` `fiveChar` contain the frequency of Chinese words of two to five characters

 ## Example